elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 Have fun with the project and the data, explore, learn, understand, and take a well deserved pause: There's much more to come, and it's not going to be easy.

-## Life is complex, but we can model it
+## Life is complex, and information scientists think they can model it
+*day 2*

-You must have heard of those funny names biologists use, like they say Canis lupus familiaris when all they mean is "dog", or when they confuse you with Origanum majorana and what is the reason that common oregano should be vulgar?
+You must have heard of those funny names biologists use, like they say *Canis lupus familiaris* when all they mean is "dog", or when they confuse you with *Origanum majorana* (is it oregano, or marjoram?) and what is the reason that common oregano should be considered vulgar?
 Also, if you have been in the Tropics, you surely noticed how easy it is to confuse a banana plant with larger flowerless heliconia, and with other plants that provide no fruit nor carry any particularly showy flowers.
-They are all related: common oregano and marjoram both belong to the Origanum genus, while bananas, heliconias, and bihao belong to the Zingiberales order, and all are vascular plants.
+The answer is in **taxonomy** : common oregano and marjoram both belong to the *Origanum* genus, while bananas, heliconias, and bihao belong to the *Zingiberales* order, and all are vascular plants, or *Tracheophyta*.

-If you think this is a complex example, well, we are using this example precisely because it's a complex one, coming from real life, and not the rather tedious and far too simplistic *Library* example.
-We will not need to invent stories here, and you will be able to find background information, to make sense of the complexity we are modelling, by checking reference sources, like the
-Wikipedia, or sites like https://atlasoflife.org.au/, or http://tropicos.org/.
+If you think we chose a too complex example, well, we are using this example precisely because it's a complex one, coming from real life, and not the rather tedious and far too simplistic *Library* example.
+We will not need to invent stories here, and you will be able to find background information, to make sense of the complexity we are modelling, by checking reference sources, like the Wikipedia, or sites like https://atlasoflife.org.au/, or http://tropicos.org/.
 Enjoy reading, and enjoy nature!
+If you really need Library science, we will use some here too.

-Oh, and back to Zingiberales, Ginger —Zingiber— is also one of them.
+Oh, and back to *Zingiberales*, Ginger —*Zingiber*— is also one of them.

-## Modelling taxonomic information
+### Modelling taxonomic information

 The above lengthy explanation is to introduce the need for self-relations.
-Taxonomists speak of a `Taxon`, which is a concept that encompasses Orders, Genera, Species, and several more.
-Each of these names identifies a `Rank`, and a taxon has a rank (or, in Ecto terms, it `belongs_to` a rank), and also belongs to one taxon at a higher rank.
-A `Rank` has a name, and we could add an integer value to represent depth in the taxonomy tree of life, but let's forget about that for the time being.
+Taxonomists speak of a `Taxon`, which is a concept that encompasses Orders, Genera, Species, as well as several more.
+Each of these names identifies a `Rank`, and a `Taxon` has a rank (or, in Ecto terms, it `belongs_to` a rank), and also belongs to one taxon at a higher rank.
+A `Rank` has nothing more than a name.
+We could add an integer value to represent its depth in the taxonomy tree of life, but let's forget about that for the time being.

 The above mentioned taxa ('taxa' is the Greek plural form for taxon) are so organized: